 The USO Northwest center at Seattle-Tacoma International Airport provides military with 24/7 travel assistance and access to all the comforts of home.
 Hot meals, snacks, a TV lounge to rest and relax, a shower, free Internet access and other great amenities are found here.
-Each month the USONW SeaTac serves 10,000 service members, their families, reservists and retired military.
+Each month the USONW SeaTac Center serves thousands of service members, their families, reservists and retired military.
 The center is located on the Airport Mezzanine Level.

 To become a volunteer, fill out the application available here.
 After the initial screening process you may be asked to come in for an interview and orientation.
 We will then schedule you for training and get you acclimated to our amazing team.

 |Theater area with a TV||Library and writing supplies|

 USONW SeaTac International Airport Center

 Main Terminal, 2nd Floor